 - 2 tsp dried oregano leaves

-- 1/2 tsp hot red-pepper flakes, or to taste
+- 1/2 tsp hot chilli flakes (or more to taste)

-- 1 lb large raw shrimp, peeled and deveined, tails left on (or you can count: I usually prepare 3 shrimp per person)
+- 1 lb large raw shrimp (peeled, deveined, tails left on (or you can count: I usually prepare 3 jumbo shrimp per person))

 - 1/4 tsp kosher salt (or to taste)